Tony Elumelu: Early career

 On his early career, he has said: I started my career as a salesman, a copier salesman to be specific, young, hungry, and hardworking, but the reality was that I was just one of the thousands of young Nigerian graduates, all eager to succeed.

 In 1997, Elumelu led a small group of investors to take over a struggling Crystal Bank (later renamed Standard Trust Bank).
 He turned it profitable within a few years and in 2005, he led one of the largest mergers in the banking sector in Sub-Saharan Africa by acquiring United Bank for Africa (UBA).

 United Bank for Africa

 Following the merger of Standard Trust Bank and United Bank for Africa in 2005, Elumelu led the company as group managing director from a single-country banking group to a pan-African bank with subsidiaries in 20 African countries, France, the U.S. and the U.K. He stepped down in 2010.

-Elumelu currently chairs the board of the United Bank for Africa.
+Tony Elumelu officially retired as Group Chairman of the United Bank for Africa (UBA) on August 21, 2026.
+His departure complied with the Central Bank of Nigeria's corporate governance guidelines, which mandate a maximum 12-year tenure limit for non-executive bank directors.
+Emmanuel N. Nnorom succeeded him as the new Group Chairman.